So you want to become an executive coach — but you’re getting overwhelmed with all the conflicting information about programs and certifications.

 1. Co-Active Training Institute

-According to this organization, 50% of all professional coaches follow one of their trainings!
+According to Co-Active’s website, 50% of all trained coaches took one of their programs.

-So if you’re looking for a program that knows its way around the corporate world, look no further.
+So, if you’re looking for executive and leadership coaching training programs that know their way around the corporate world, look no further.

-In Co-Active’s coach training program, you’ll learn how to:
+In the Co-Active coach training program, you’ll learn how to:

 This training program is split into three separate courses.
 To get started, you can learn more about the first course, Co-Active Fundamentals of Coaching.